 Loneliness was a growing concern in the U.S. before the coronavirus pandemic.
-And now people’s social circles are mostly limited to members of their own households — 28% of which are people living alone.
 So whether you and your team are working in the office or remotely, it’s important to take advantage of the social time at lunch.

 Stepping away from your desk can boost performance and productivity.
 Employees will want to stay at a company longer when they’ve cultivated relationships and real friendships.
 Your company may even see better retention, which can lead to better business results.